Gademann-UZH/Chemical-Space-Generation/README.md

 The repository holds an implementation of a workflow reported by [Doyle and co-workers](https://doi.org/10.1021/jacs.1c12203) for the featurization and dimensionality reduction (UMAP) to generate data-science based chemical spaces.
 Based on this workflow, our group has generated a boronic acid chemical space, which has been used in works related to the cross-coupling of [bromotetrazines](https://doi.org/10.1021/acscatal.2c01813) and [bromotriazines](https://doi.org/10.1021/acs.joc.2c02082).

+The computed parameters for each substrate are:

+(Add a list of parameters)

 ## Contents

 This repository holds various folder, their contents are quickly described.